 A smile will always look good on your face.
 In fact, one of the standard ways to relieve stress is by simply smiling.
 However, not everyone is confident with their smiles, so they rarely do it.
-This is usually the case for those who have physical deformations, such as those with cleft palate.
+This is usually the case for those who have physical deformations, such as those with cleft palates.
 For some, they are just conscious with their yellowish teeth.

 Hence, we’ve made this article give you some tips to make your teeth look whiter naturally without spending much.